goofy2k/MIDI-sequencer/README.md

 2. how to show data transfer between server2 and client2?
 3. look for the option that is lightest for the audio board.

 Based on **this 2** a first guess for implementation of the MIDI synthesizer / sequencer application  would be to have the sequencer as the master  and server and the audio board as the slave/ client.
 Note: master and slave are roles during making of the connection and client/ server describe roles after the connection has been established.
+Peripheral and Central are equivalents of master resp. slave.